victorrentea/clean-architecture/adr/adr-007-use-cased-optimized-query.md

 @Query("SELECT new com.example.dto.UserDto(u.id, u.name) FROM User u WHERE ...")
 List<UserDto> search(...);
 ```
-Such DTO must have a constructor taking all fields
+Such DTO must have a constructor taking all fields:
-(eg a record, Lombok @Value, or handwritten).
+a record, Lombok's @Value, or handwritten.

 2) Using [Spring Projections](https://docs.spring.io/spring-data/jpa/reference/repositories/projections.html) for larger DTOs:
 ```java
 @Query("SELECT u.id as id, u.name as fullName FROM User u WHERE ...")
 List<UserDto> search(...);
 ```
-In this case, the DTO needs to have getters and setters (eg. @Data)
+Such a DTO needs to have getters and setters (eg. @Data)
 matching the column aliases ('id', and 'fullName' above).

 ## Consequences